pgeorgis/LinguisticPhylogenetics/README.md

 * [Setup](#setup)

 # Setup
-When setting up for the first time, please create and activate the virtual environment (venv) and install required packages.
-After the initial set up, only activation of the venv is required.
+When setting up for the first time, run the following command to create the virtual environment and install required packages.
+After the initial set up, only activation of the virtual environment (venv) is required.

+`./make.sh`

-- Create the virtual environment:
+To activate the virtual environment after initial setup:

-`python3 -m venv venv`

-- Activate virtual environment:

 `source venv/bin/activate`

-- Install required packages:

-`venv/bin/pip3 install -r requirements.txt`

-- Install submodules:

-`git submodule init`

-`git submodule update`